-2020 was a crushing year for hospital operators.
-The global pandemic, supply chain issues, an escalating level of cyber threats and even a domestic terror attack that took down critical application and telecommunications for one hospital's infrastructure.
-IT and telecommunications systems, these issues highlighted the need for better visibility and understanding of risk across the hospital and a strategic approach to prioritizing the use of often scarce resources to protect employees, patients and the organization’s financial stability.
+2020 and 2021 have proven to be crushing years for hospital operators - the continued global pandemic, supply chain issues, an escalating level of cyber threats, and even a domestic terror attack that took down critical application and telecommunications for one hospital's infrastructure.
+For IT and telecommunications systems, these issues highlighted the need for better visibility and understanding of risk across the hospital and a strategic approach to prioritizing the use of often scarce resources to protect employees, patients, and the organization’s financial stability.

-Effective risk management for hospitals starts with top down support. from the governing board and executive management.
-The hospital cybersecurity teams, who are responsible for managing risk, must be able to communicate risk to the governing boards and executive management with clarity and in terms that enable effective decision making.
-Risk assessment methods based on qualitative analysis, such as verbal scales (high, medium, low) and colors (red, yellow, green) do not provide a basis for making critical risk related decisions.
-A report by McKinsey & Co on Cyber Risk Measurement and the Holistic Cybersecurity Approach confirmed this challenge summarizing the situation from a board perspective, as follows:
+Effective risk management for hospitals starts with top-down support from the governing board and executive management.
+Hospital cybersecurity teams, who are responsible for managing risk, must be able to communicate that risk to the governing boards and executive management with clarity and in terms that enable effective decision making.
+Risk assessment methods based on qualitative analysis, such as verbal scales (high, medium, low) and colors (red, yellow, green) do not provide a tangible basis for making critical risk- related decisions.
+A report by McKinsey & Co. on Cyber Risk Measurement and the Holistic Cybersecurity Approach confirmed this challenge, summarizing the situation from a board perspective as follows:

-Quantitative risk analysis can provide a way to bridge this critical gap because this approach associates a specific financial amount to each risk that has been identified, representing the potential cost to an organization if that risk actually occurs” .
-As a result, complex technical analyses in are presented in more familiar business terms that improve understanding of risk and their potential business impacts for to a hospital’s executive teams and boards.
+Quantitative risk analysis provides a unique way to bridge this critical gap.
+Here's why: the qualitative approach associates a specific dollar value to each identified risk, clearly capturing the potential cost to an organization if that risk becomes reality.
+This means complex technical analyses are presented in more familiar business terms, making risk and its potential business impact easily understood to a hospital’s executive teams and boards.

 WHAT IS OPEN FAIR™?